grote/Transportr/README.md

     $ ./pre-build.sh

-If you don't want to use an IDE like Eclipse, you can build Libeario on the command line as follows.
+If you don't want to use an IDE like Android Studio, you can build Liberario on the command line as follows.

-    $ ${ANDROID_HOME}/tools/android update project -p sublibs/Android-PullToRefresh/library/
-    $ ${ANDROID_HOME}/tools/android update project -p sublibs/ckChangeLog/library/
-    $ ${ANDROID_HOME}/tools/android update project --name Liberario -p .
-    $ ant release
+    $ gradle assembleRelease

-The resulting unsigned apk file will be found at `bin/Liberario-release-unsigned.apk`.
+The resulting unsigned apk file will be found at `build/outputs/apk/liberario-release-unsigned.apk`.

 ### Adding Support For A New Area ###